newaetech/CANoodler/README.md

 You can order the PCB from [OSH Park](https://oshpark.com/projects/aEDxzHX4) or upload the gerber zip-file somewhere you like.

 The CANoodler PCB doesn't have part designators on the PCB.
-Not because I have you and want to make it hard-mode to build your own, but because I prefer having a cleaner final PCB.
+Not because I have you and want to make it hard-mode to build your own, but because I prefer having a cleaner final PCB and planned on mostly assembling these with a pick-n-place machine.

 There is an assembly drawing you will need to refer to when building the unit.